Blumlaut/EasyAdmin-docs/docs/index.md

 ## Contributing

-Both EasyAdmin and the wiki can be contribued to via the [Github Repository](https://github.com/Blumlaut/EasyAdmin).
+Both EasyAdmin and the wiki can be contributed to via the [Github Repository](https://github.com/Blumlaut/EasyAdmin).

 Spotted a mitsake[sic] or want to expand a page with more infos?
 Click the "Edit" button at the top right and create a Pull Request!
 Any contributions are always welcome! ![](https://cdn.discordapp.com/emojis/652536385500086284.png?size=20)